Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Results

+For all of these cases, the gap functions in the band representation are plotted in the lower panels of Fig.~\ref{fig6}.
+The presence/absence of the $\gamma$ pocket and other details do not largely affect the gap function structure.
+A common feature is that the gap function exhibits large values at portions of the bands where there is $d_{3z^2-r^2}$ orbital character, as seen by comparing the gap function and Fig.~\ref{fig5}(d)(e).
+The gap function exhibits positive values at portions of bands 1 and 3 where there is bonding $d_{3z^2-r^2}$ orbital character, while it exhibits negative values in bands 2 and 4 at portions with antibonding $d_{3z^2-r^2}$ orbital character.
+In fact, the magnitude of the gap function closely resembles that of the strength of the $d_{3z^2-r^2}$ orbital character shown in Fig.~\ref{fig5}(d)(e), indicating that the momentum dependence of the gap function in each band is basically a consequence of the momentum dependence of the orbital weight.

+The overall features of the FLEX gap function, which was already presented in our previous study along the high-symmetry path in the Brillouin zone~\cite{sakakibarala327}, well agrees with those obtained in a cellular dynamical mean field theory (cDMFT)~\cite{RyeeDMFT}, which is a non-perturbative approach.
+It is also consistent with a recent variational Monte Carlo (VMC) study, another non-perturbative approach~\cite{WatanabeVMC}.

-To show more explicitly that superconductivity is dominated by the $d_{3z^2-r^2}$ orbitals, in Fig.~\ref{fig7}, we present the gap function in the orbital representation for the case of DFT$+U$.
-The $d_{3z^2-r^2}$ intraorbital interlayer component is by far the largest, while the gap functions that involve the $d_{x^2-y^2}$ orbitals are small.
-This is consistent with a very recent dynamical cluster approximation (DCA) study~\cite{2506.07741}, which is another non-perturbative approach.
+To understand the gap function in the band representation more clearly and to show more explicitly that superconductivity is dominated by the $d_{3z^2-r^2}$ orbitals, in Fig.~\ref{fig7}, we present the gap function in the orbital representation for the case of DFT$+U$.
+The $d_{3z^2-r^2}$ intraorbital interlayer pairing component is by far the largest and nearly momentum independent, while the gap functions that involve the $d_{x^2-y^2}$ orbitals are small.
+The nearly-momentum-independent $d_{3z^2-r^2}$ gap function in the orbital representation is consistent with the fact that the gap function in the band representation is large wherever there is $d_{3z^2-r^2}$ orbital character in the bands.
+These results indicate that superconductivity is dominated by $d_{3z^2-r^2}$ orbital interlayer pairing that takes place mainly within a unit cell, as in the bilayer Hubbard model with large $U$ and $t_\perp$ near half filling~\cite{KA}.
+In other words, it can be considered that in La$_3$Ni$_2$O$_7$, the bilayer Hubbard model formed by the $d_{3z^2-r^2}$ orbitals is {\it embedded} in a multiorbital system.
+The present calculation is consistent with a recent dynamical cluster approximation (DCA) study~\cite{MaierDagotto}, which is another non-perturbative approach.

+Both the robustness of the $s\pm$-wave gap function and the nearly momentum-independent interlayer $d_{3z^2-r^2}$ gap function in the orbital representation are consequences of the finite energy spin fluctuations being the pairing glue, as will be discussed in detail in Sec.~\ref{fesf}.

 Some comments are in order here.
 First, we stress that even when the $\gamma$ pocket is absent, namely, when the top of the $d_{3z^2-r^2}$ bonding band sinks below the Fermi level, the $d_{3z^2-r^2}$ orbitals are not half filled due to the $d_{3z^2-r^2}$-$d_{x^2-y^2}$ hybridization, and the $d_{3z^2-r^2}$ orbital electrons cannot be treated as localized spins.
 In fact, the very existence of the split inner (so-called $\alpha$) and outer ($\beta$) Fermi surfaces observed experimentally~\cite{PengARPES,QKXue2502.17831,QKXue2502.17831}, which arises from the combination of interorbital hybridization and the large interlayer hopping $t_\perp$ of the $d_{3z^2-r^2}$ orbitals, indicates the itinerancy of the $d_{3z^2-r^2}$ electrons; if it were not for the interorbital hybridization, the two Fermi surfaces originating purely from the $d_{x^2-y^2}$ orbitals would be nearly degenerate~\cite{sakakibarala327}.